 • WORD!: Our annual multicultural student play-reading festival designed to encourage student writers who engage multicultural themes in their work.
 Each year in the spring semester, up to ten short, original works are selected to be presented as staged readings.
 Their authors receive an award from the James Baldwin Memorial Fund.
 A different campus hosts the festival each year.

 Guidelines for Artist Residency grants, Mini-Grants, and applications to WORD! are available from members of the committee and Sue Dickman, Five College Multicultural Theater Committee coordinator.
 She can also be reached at 413.542-4023.
-Requests for proposals may also be found on the Five College RFP page.

 Five College Multicultural Theater Committee: